 6 Things You Should Know About Poison Ivy, Oak and Sumac

 Poison ivy, oak, and sumac are toxic plants common throughout the United States in varying concentrations, except for Alaska and Hawaii.
 While the woods are a common place to find these various poisonous plants, it is also possible to encounter them along streams, roadsides, and in parks and backyards.
 Knowing how to identify these plants in nature is the first step toward protecting yourself from catching poison ivy, oak or sumac.

 04 of 05

 What's Your Pet's Encounter With Poison Ivy, Oak or Sumac?

 A common question amongst pet owners is if pets can get poison ivy.
 While pets do not get poison ivy in the same sense that humans do, with an intensely itchy, blister-filled rash, dogs and cats can still transmit poison ivy, oak, and sumac to other pets and humans.

 Has your pet helped spread poison ivy/oak/sumac to human family members?
 Please share your poison ivy story and any poison ivy tips you may have.Continue to 5 of 5 below.

 The first line of defense when working in or exploring nature is to cover any skin that might be exposed to poisonous plants like poison ivy.
 There are specific barrier lotions available that protect against poisonous plants that you can apply to the skin as well, in case it gets uncovered while you are outside.

-Additionally, you may want to take a closer look at the type of tools you are working with or materials you brought with you outside after you are done.
-It is possible that a poisonous plant got over your personal items.
+Additionally, you may want to take a closer look at the type of tools you are working with or the materials you brought with you outside after you are done.
+It is possible that a poisonous plant got over your items.
 Make sure to wash off your skin and your items after your return, keeping in mind your clothing and shoes as well.